 - Where does my audience hang out online?
 For what purpose do they use Instagram, Facebook, and other networks?
 Do they engage or merely browse?

 - What kind of content gets my audience’s attention?
-Do they respond to straightforward sales messages, or would they rather consume witty, humorous content?
+Do they respond to straightforward sales messages?
+Would they rather consume witty, humorous content?
 What cultural references would they understand?

 - What kind of problems do they have that my product, service, or brand could solve?